Even more bold speakers will be announced soon!

 Camilla Gagliolo is the senior director of event content at ISTE, planning the program for the ISTE Annual Conference & Expo as well as ISTE’s regional events.
 She’s worked as the instructional technology coordinator for Arlington Public Schools in Virginia, facilitating and leading technology integration to enhance teaching and learning for students.
 Her passion for innovation in education has made her an international leader in implementing new technologies in all curriculum areas.
 She’s presented at numerous national and international conferences on technology integration, foreign and immersion language learning, digital portfolio creation, multimedia integration and the use of emergent and mobile technologies in instructional environments.
 She’s also presented and led workshops on technology integration at international conferences, including the ISTE Conference & Expo, the Virginia Society for Technology in Education annual conference, the Educational Collaborative for International Schools Conference and the Future of Education Technology Conference.

-Manuel is an educator, international speaker, and doodler.
-He is the Innovation Coordinator for the Affton Schools, a public school district located in the suburbs of St. Louis.
-He is an adjunct professor at Webster University teaching Digital Video for Educators and Designing Ed Tech Facilities.
-In addition to those roles, he is the Communications and Design Lead for Connected Learning, an educational nonprofit located in St. Louis.
-Manuel has presented internationally at events like SXSWEdu, ISTE, .EDU, and FETC.
+Manuel S. Herrera is an educator, international speaker and doodler.
+He’s the innovation coordinator for the Affton Schools, a public school district in the suburbs of St. Louis, and an adjunct professor at Webster University, teaching courses on digital video for educators and designing edtech facilities.
+In addition to those roles, he’s the communications and design lead for Connected Learning, an educational nonprofit in St. Louis.
+Herrera has presented internationally at events like SXSWEdu, the ISTE Conference & Expo, .EDU and the Future of Education Technology Conference.
 In 2016, he was named the Midwest Education Technology Conference Spotlight Educator.

 Currently the president of Skokie/Morton Grove District 69 Board of Education, Steve Dembo is a pioneer in the field of educational social networking and was among the first to realize the power of blogging, podcasting, Twitter and other Web 2.0 technologies in connecting educators and creating professional learning communities.
 For 10 years, Dembo served as Discovery Education’s director of learning communities and led their innovation and strategy team.
 He’s the co-author of the book Untangling the Web: 20 Tools to Power Up Your Teaching and a course designer and adjunct professor for Wilkes University.